QuantEcon/lecture-source-py/source/rst/about_py.rst

 It has a relatively small core language supported by many libraries.

-Other features:
+Other features

-* A multiparadigm language, in that multiple programming styles are supported (procedural, object-oriented, functional, etc.)
+* A multiparadigm language, in that multiple programming styles are supported (procedural, object-oriented, functional, etc.).

-* Interpreted rather than compiled
+* Interpreted rather than compiled.